DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 We know for sure that whatever this "question interactable" thing is that is giving out the tomes is some kind of magical device.

+##### Idea: Only Specific People Know How to Use It
+The Archmage created this device for the Empire's military mages.
+Only people who have been trained in its use are able to operate it and create the tomes.

+Pros:
+- This allows us to justify why one of Allister's allies would talk to him before he uses the device, explaining how it works.
+- This explains why the mage isn't too worried about just leaving the device lying around in Avernoth.

+Cons:
+- The narrative explanation for this is PIVOTAL, so we need to make sure we get it right.